I love yogurt and I use a lot of it in cooking and baking, as well as eating it as is.

 It is important to prepare the milk, whatever kind your are using, prior to adding the culture.
 I know that some people do it differently but this way is safe and effective.

-I prepare it in 1/2 gallon batches – 2 quarts works well for me because when finished I always take out 1/4 to 1/2 to place in a strainer to make yogurt cheese.
+I prepare it in 1/2 gallon batches – 2 quarts works well for me because when finished I always take out ONE QUART to place in a strainer to make yogurt cheese.
+And I SAVE 1/4 CUP to make the next batch – for most cultures you can do this 3 or 4 times.

 I tried it a few times with milk powder and did not like either the flavor or the texture.
 I drained it for yogurt cheese and got much less solids (twice the amount of whey as with my usual batch) which also did not have the texture that I insist on.
 It was sort of grainy.